 This course covers 9 units and prepares students for the AP Environmental Science exam.
 Students will use the textbook, videos, and web links to learn about the topics in this class and will be assessed using questions from the readings, labs, lab activities, and quizzes/exams.
 The chapter and unit tests are written in the style of the AP exam to prepare students and curved accordingly.

 Starting in the spring, there will be a focused AP review and preparation to get ready for the exam in May with dedicated class time to review and learn strategies for the exam.
 Most students spend 6-8 hours per week working on class material.
 This class is approved by College Board and can be listed on the student’s transcript as an official AP course.

 Who should enroll?

 This class is for 10th to 12th graders who have completed Algebra 1 and are comfortable solving equations.
 Completion of Algebra 2 or concurrent enrollment is highly encouraged.
-This class covers a lot of material in one year and includes more advanced assignments like 3-4 page papers and projects.
+The course covers a lot of material in one year and includes more advanced assignments like 3–4-page papers and projects.
 The student should be mostly independent in completing assignments.

 - High speed, broadband Internet

 - Sound card and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures

 I believe homework and projects are the best tool for students to practice the skills they are learning.
 In addition, I grade homework/provide feedback so they learn as they continue working toward mastery.
 Assignments are generally graded within 5 days of submission.
 Grades are based on a combination of homework, quizzes, labs, and exams/projects.
 Students are also given a participation grade to account for timeliness of completing assignments, class participation, and effort.
 Communication will take place as needed through email, and announcements and responses to student messages are generally within a few hours.